 I’ve often speculated in the book about what would happen if we ran the model forward beyond the end of JSTOR’s moving wall.
 The purpose of this section is to look at what happens if we run the model forward in one very particular way.
-I downloaded all the articles published in 2019 by the open access journal Philosophers’ Imprint.
+I downloaded all the articles published in 2019 by the open-access journal Philosophers’ Imprint.
 I extracted the text from these articles using Jeroen Ooms’s package pdftools.
 And then I applied the model to these articles using the posterior function in topicmodels.
-Here are the primary topics for each of the 54 articles.
+Here are the primary topics for each of the fifty-four articles.

-As we saw in the previous section, the model is extremely cautious when making out of sample classifications.
-So even for what looks to us like a fairly clear case, like say Janum Sethi’s Two Feelings in the Beautiful: Kant on the Structure of Judgments of Beauty, the model is only 30% sure of its judgment.
-Now I guess it isn’t surprising that the model is a little hesitant about whether to classify this with article on Kant or articles on Beauty, but the uncertainty you see in out-of-sample applications goes well beyond this.
+As we saw in the previous section, the model is extremely cautious when making out-of-sample classifications.
+So even for what looks to a human reader like a fairly clear case, like say Janum Sethi’s “Two Feelings in the Beautiful: Kant on the Structure of Judgments of Beauty”, the model is only 30 percent sure of its judgment.
+Now I guess it isn’t surprising that the model is a little hesitant about whether to classify this with article on Kant or articles on beauty, but the uncertainty seen here in out-of-sample applications goes well beyond this.
 Here, for instance, is the list of all the topics it thinks Sethi’s article might be in.
-(As has been the standard through this book, I’ve cut the table off at 2%.)
+(As has been the standard through this book, I’ve cut the table off at 2 percent.)

-|Dewey and Pragmatism||0.0964|
+|Dewey and pragmatism||0.0964|

 The top three look reasonable, though the numbers are too low, especially for Kant.
 This is just what happens in these out-of-sample applications.
-I have no idea why the model thought Dewey and Pragmatism was there.
-But the story about Norms is a bit more interesting.
+I have no idea why the model thought dewey and pragmatism was there.
+But the story about norms is a bit more interesting.

-It turns out that the language of twenty-first century philosophy is rather different from the language of twentieth-century philosophy.
-This is like the way in which the language of mid-century British philosophy was rather different to the language of other places and times.
-And the Norms topic picks up some of these newly fashionable words.
+It turns out that the language of twenty first century philosophy is rather different from the language of twentieth-century philosophy.
+This is like the way in which the language of midcentury British philosophy was rather different to the language of other places and times.
+And the norms topic picks up some of these newly fashionable words.
 I’ll come back to this at much greater length in section 9.3.

 It isn’t only Sethi’s paper that is part of this linguistic change.
-There are many papers that are primarily in Norms, even though they aren’t really all about normative philosophy.
-Some of that is washed away when you use the weighted counts, but far from all of it.
+There are many papers that are primarily in norms, even though they aren’t really all about normative philosophy.
+Some of that is washed away when using the weighted counts, but far from all of it.
 Here is the table of the weighted sum of each of the topics over the 54 articles.
 (That is, it’s the sum, over the 54 articles, of the article being in that topic.)
 The table is long, so it’s split up, sortable, and searchable.

-How does Norms get to 4.8 like that?
+How does norms get to 4.8 like that?
 Lots of small pieces it turns out.

 This topic had looked rather dead in recent journals, but it turns up second overall here.
 And just eyeballing the article list that might not be too surprising.
 There are articles on Suárez (two of them!), William King, Amo, and Mary Shepherd.
-But this isn’t entirely why Other History pops up so high here.
+But this isn’t entirely why other history pops up so high here.

-This makes the lack of attention to ‘Other History’ in the journals up to 2013 even more striking.
+This makes the lack of attention to other history in the journals up to 2013 even more striking.
 James, Wittgenstein and Nietzche are hardly obscure figures.
-If articles on them are enough to keep the Other History scoreboard ticking over, it’s really telling that that scoreboard had ground to a halt.
+If articles on them are enough to keep the other history scoreboard ticking over, it’s really telling that that scoreboard had ground to a halt.

 Apart from this topic, the results are largely as I expected.
 The contemporary topics mostly keep growing.
 Vagueness, which peaked in the early 2000s, is an exception.
 And Imprint does less philosophy of science than some journals, so the recent philosophy of science topics aren’t showing up much.
 But otherwise the new topics are still growing.
 And the old topics are still mostly shrinking, but with two big exceptions.
-One, the resurgence of interest in historical figures outside of the huge names like Plato, Descartes and Kant, I’ve already mentioned.
-The other is that there is a paper on Idealism.
+One, the resurgence of interest in historical figures outside of the huge names such Plato, Descartes and Kant, I’ve already mentioned.
+The other is that there is a paper on idealism.

-|Composition and Constitution||0.0360|
+|Composition and constitution||0.0360|

-|Faith and Theism||0.0295|
+|Faith and theism||0.0295|

-|Classical Space and Time||0.0211|
+|Classical space and time||0.0211|